daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Shock (1 Intellect point):** Your hands crackle with electricity, and the next time you touch a creature, you inflict 3 points of damage.
 Alternatively, if you wield a weapon, for ten minutes it crackles with electricity and inflicts 1 additional point of damage per attack.
 Action for touch; enabler for weapon.

+**Short Teleportation (4+ Intellect points):** You instantly teleport to any location within a short distance that you can see.
+In addition to the normal options for using Effort, you can choose to use Effort to increase your range, teleport to a location you can’t see, or bring other people with you.
+Each additional short distance costs one level of Effort.
+Teleporting to a destination you can’t see costs one level of Effort.
+Each additional target brought with you costs one level of Effort (you must touch any additional targets).
+These levels of Effort are counted separately, so teleporting an additional short distance away to a location you can’t see with one passenger costs a total of three levels of Effort.
+Action.

+If you already have Short Teleportation when you select Medium Teleportation or Teleportation, you may replace Short Teleportation with another tier 4 type ability.

 **Show Them the Way (6+ Intellect points):** Your presence overwhelms a creature that you touch and ask to aid you.
 Essentially, if the creature fails to defend against your presence, you control its actions for up to ten minutes.
 The target must be level 3 or lower.
 Once you have established control, you maintain control through verbal instruction.
 You can allow the target to act freely or override control on a case-by case basis.
 In addition to the normal options for using Effort, you can choose to use Effort to increase the maximum level of the target.
 Thus, to affect a level 5 target (two levels above the normal limit), you must apply two levels of Effort.
 When the effect ends, the creature vaguely remembers doing your will, but it's as blurry as a dream.
 Action to initiate.

 **Shred Existence:** When you use Disrupting Touch, Scratch Existence, or Phase Detonation, you inflict an additional 5 points of damage that ignores Armor.
 Enabler.

 **Shroud of Flame (1 Intellect point):** At your command, your entire body becomes shrouded in flames that last up to ten minutes.
 The fire doesn't burn you, but it automatically inflicts 2 points of damage to anyone who tries to touch you or strike you with a melee attack.
 Flames from another source can still hurt you.
 While the shroud is active, you gain +2 Armor against damage from fire from another source.
+Enabler.

+**Shrink (1+ Might points):** You (and your clothing or suit) become much smaller than your normal size.
+You become 6 inches (15 cm) tall and stay that way for about a minute.
+During this time, you add 4 points to your Speed Pool and add +2 to your Speed Edge.
+While you are smaller than normal, your Speed defense rolls are eased, your movement speed is one-tenth normal, and your attacks inflict half the normal amount of damage (divide the total damage in half after all bonuses, Effort, and other damage modifiers).
+You can return to your normal size as part of another action.

+When the effects of Shrink end, your Speed Edge, movement speed, and damage return to normal, and you subtract a number of points from your Speed Pool equal to the number you gained (if this brings the Pool to 0, subtract the overflow first from your Might Pool and then, if necessary, from your Intellect Pool).
+Each additional time you use Shrink before your next ten-hour recovery roll, you must apply an additional level of Effort (one level of Effort for the second use, two levels of Effort for the third use, and so on).Action to initiate.

+The increased Effort cost for repeat uses of Shrink between ten-hour recovery rolls only applies to new activations of Shrink, not to multiple size changes within one use of Shrink enabled by Quick Switch.

+**Shrink Others:** You can use Shrink on other willing creatures within an immediate distance.
+In addition to the normal options for using Effort, you can choose to use Effort to affect more targets; each level of Effort affects one additional target.
+Unless these creatures have an ability to change their size, they remain small until the one-minute duration of Shrink ends for them.
 Enabler.

 **Silent As Space:** By taking advantage of microgravity conditions, you gain an asset to stealth and initiative tasks while in zero-gravity or low-gravity conditions.
 Enabler.